 Issue ID Issue Title No. of credits available Minimum standards Wat 1 Water Consumption 3 Yes

-To minimise the consumption of potable water in sanitary applications by encouraging the use of low water use fittings.
+To minimise the consumption of potable water in sanitary applications and cooling systems by encouraging the use of low water use and water efficient fittings, technologies and processes.